 The Company takes into consideration all reasonably foreseeable and relevant material risks it is exposed to, when assessing the various issues affecting the Company.
-The principal risks considered are financial risk and operational risk.
+The principal risks considered are financial risk (investment risk and structural risk), liability risk, operating risk (operational risk and business risk) and sustainability risk.